deyuva/4x12-Ortho-keyboard/README.md

 -------

 key considerations:
-  - Modifier keys (space, enter, backspace, ...) should remain at the same locatins across all layers, this feels more natural since those keys are pressed the most, and usually apply to all groups.
+  - Modifier keys (space, enter, backspace, etc...) should remain at the same locations across all layers.

   - Some common mapping should remain the same. for example: symbols assoviated with numbers should remain the same,